brianvelapasillas/brianvelapasillas/README.md

 - **Bilingual:** English, Spanish.
 ---
 Looking for the next challenge where I can contribute, grow, and make an impact.
 Let's connect!
 Feel free to reach out via [email](mailto:velapasillasbrian@gmail.com) or through [LinkedIn](https://www.linkedin.com/in/bvelacomputersci/).

+## 💡 Projects & Skills
+- **Tech Leadership**: From websites for educational reforms to engaging video games, my projects speak volumes.
+- **Coding & Beyond**: Proficient in C++, Java, Python, and web tech.
+Bilingual in English and Spanish.

+## 🌟 Highlights
+- Award-winning scholar & active community member in tech.
+- Thrived in roles requiring top-notch customer service and project management.